-Director of the Neuroscience and Mental Health Research Institute.
+Director and Research Theme Lead, Neurosciences & Mental Health Research Institute

-My overarching interest is in the role of genetic and environmental risk factors in the development of neurodevelopmental disorders such as schizophrenia and autism.
+My overarching interest is in the role of genetic and environmental risk factors in the development of neurodevelopmental disorders such as schizophrenia, autism and related personality disorders.

 In my work I employ a translational approach to study how genetic and environmental factors enhance risk for mental illness.

-I am particularly interested in how identified penetrant genetic risk factors affect plasticity and basic learning processes in the brain, abnormalities in which underlie the key symptoms seen in a range of mental health problems.
+I am particularly interested in how identified genetic risk factors affect learning processes in the brain; abnormalities in which underlie the key symptoms seen in a range of mental health problems.